anchpop/wise_mans_haskell/book.md

 Prelude> [0,10..]
 -- Again, have your control-c key ready.

--- To do anything useful with infinite lists, you iusually need to limit which ones you get.
+-- To do anything useful with infinite lists, you usually need to limit which ones you get.
 Prelude> take 10 [10,20..]
 [10,20,30,40,50,60,70,80,90,100]
 ```